Anti-gender movement: 1980s Church origins

-1970s U.S. origins

-Emerson Hodges, a research analyst at the Alabama-based Southern Poverty Law Center (SPLC), states that the history of the concept ranges back further to the 1970s U.S., where it evolved from the term "gay agenda".
-Hodges states this term was created by religious groups.

 Later developments

 Trans-exclusionary radical feminism or gender-critical feminism

 Scholars Serena Bassi and Greta LaFleur observe that the trans-exclusionary radical feminist (TERF) movement and the anti-gender movement are rarely treated as distinct, despite their differing origins and objectives.
-Research by Pearce, Erikainen, and Vincent notes that the term gender ideology, historically central to the anti-gender movement, began to gain traction within trans-exclusionary radical feminist discourse around 2016.
+Research by Pearce, Erikainen, and Vincent notes that the term gender ideology, historically central to the anti-gender movement, began to gain traction within TERF discourse around 2016.

 Claire Thurlow argues that gender-critical feminism often relies on transphobic tropes, moral panics, and essentialist views of men and women.
 These characteristics, she contends, align trans-exclusionary feminism with anti-feminist reactionary politics and other anti-gender movements.
-Judith Butler has characterized the anti-gender ideology movement as a neo-fascist phenomenon and has warned leftist individuals and groups against aligning with it.Scholars have highlighted the movement's distinctive nature compared to traditional forms of anti-feminism.
+Judith Butler has characterized the anti-gender ideology movement as a neo-fascist phenomenon and has warned leftist individuals and groups against aligning with it.
+Scholars have highlighted the movement's distinctive nature compared to traditional forms of anti-feminism.
 Andrea Pető describes it as a "fundamentally new phenomenon" aimed at reshaping global sociopolitical orders.

 This overlap of rhetoric and strategies highlights the connections between trans-exclusionary feminism and broader anti-gender campaigns, despite their differing ideological foundations.

 Scholars have highlighted the promotion of gender-critical positions within legal arenas as part of the broader anti-gender movement, citing Reem Alsalem as a prominent example.